 Number of questions: 40

 Marking: Each correct answer receives 1 mark.
-The final score is given as a band score from 1–9 in whole or half bands, e.g. 3 or 8.5.
+Your final score is given as a band score from 1–9 in whole or half bands, e.g. 3 or 8.5.

 General Training Writing